-Troubled Deutsche Bahn sells logistics unit to Danish group
+Troubled Deutsche Bahn Sells Logistics Unit To Danish Group

 Deutsche Bahn CEO Richard Lutz said that the sale was the largest transaction in the operator's history and "provides our logistics subsidiary with clear growth prospects".

-The Danish group plans to invest one billion euros in Germany over the next three to five years, Deutsche Bahn said.
+The Danish group plans to invest 1 billion euros in Germany over the next three to five years, Deutsche Bahn said.

 Deutsche Bahn, once a symbol of German efficiency, has been blighted by problems in recent years, with critics blaming chronic underinvestment.